 Thank You To Our 2021 Jewbilee Sponsors

 Jewbilee Day of Learning is made possible by the following sponsors: Consulate General of Israel to the Pacific Northwest SF, Dianne Portnoy Endowment for Jewish Life & Learning, Los Gatos Memorial Park, Darling Fischer Family Mortuaries, and Bonnie Slavitt.
-The APJCC is proud to be a part of the Koret Initiative on Jewish Peoplehood.
-The JCC is also generously supported by the Taube Foundation for Jewish Life & Culture, and by the Jewish Federation of Silicon Valley and other generous supporters.
-Jewbilee Jewish Day of Learning is made possible, in part, by the Corporate Alliance sponsorship of Family Matters In-Home Care and Los Gatos Memorial Park & Darling-Fischer.
+The APJCC is proud to be a part of the Koret Initiative on Jewish Peoplehood, and is supported further by the Taube Foundation for Jewish Life & Culture.